xnaron/Orion-Tri-Belt-EB/EB-Mod/CAD/README.md

 2040 is used as a support in the back for rear idler.
 See pics.

-to make b side idler just mirror it on the slicer.
+To make the left and right z drive and idler just mirror them in the slicer.

 ![](/Images/rearidler2040.jpg)